 Hardness of less than 60.0 mg/L, is generally very low, indicating extremely soft water.
-All samples evaluated had average hardness levels of around 16.1 to 24.1 mg/L, indicating extremely soft water.
-However, water hardness tends to be relatively soft in Georgia streams compared to the U.S. average around 100 mg/L of CaCO3.
-The 2018 monitoring results for hardness are consistent with historic baseline trends.
+All samples evaluated had average hardness levels of around 8.6 to 20.7 mg/L, indicating extremely soft water.
+However, water hardness tends to be relatively soft in Georgia streams compared to the U.S. average of around 100 mg/L of CaCO3.
+The 2019 monitoring results for hardness are consistent with the historic baseline.